 Anticipate potential obstacles and a plan for overcoming them.

 Conclusion and Reflection

-Summarizing the purpose, actions, needs, and impact of the project and describing what you have learned through your internship coordinator training.
-A more detailed description of each component can be found on Udemy.com.
+Summarize the purpose, actions, needs, and impact of the project and describing what you have learned through your internship coordinator training.